JebusCrisp/Rainbow-Poem/README.md

 # Rainbow-Poem
-A poem to learn github
+A poem to learn github and a testing ground to help me learn coding like a pro!